VaibhaveS/MentalHealthWithAI/README.md

 <p>
- Please review the PR's which are open whenever you find time.
-Merge the PR only if there are >=2 approvals
+ <b>Please review the PR's which are open whenever you find time.
+Merge the PR only if there are >=2 approvals</b>

 </p>